jeremyrrose/card_catalog/README.md

 - Step 1.
 Create a folder for the your project
 - Step 2.
 Push to your fork
 - Step 3.
 Submit a pull request
 - Step 3.1.
-Add a title (First name, Last Name) and comment
+Add a title First name, Last Name only and comment

 In the comment section, you must add the following:
 ```text